 This page provides information on some of the things you’ll need to do if you are successful with your application for a Friendship Grant.

-Bootcamp and Learning Forum
+DFAT Friendship Grants Briefing and Learning Forum

-Successful applicants will need to send one person from their Australian community organisation (ACO) to the mandatory Bootcamp in December 2018 and Learning Forum in December 2019, both in Canberra.
-Funding for one ACO representative to attend the Bootcamp and Learning Forum can come from the 'Administration Costs' component of Grant funding.
-Please see the Guidelines for further details.
+Successful applicants will send one person from their Australian community organisation (ACO) to the mandatory briefing from 6 to 7 February 2019 and Learning Forum in February 2020, both in Canberra.
+Funding for one ACO representative to attend the Friendship Grants Briefing and Learning Forum can come from the 'Administration Costs' component of Grant funding.
+Please see the Guidelines [PDF 1.37 MB] | [Word 1.28 MB] for further details.

-Successful applicants will need to complete a mid-term and final report on their Activity.
+Friendship Grant recipients must complete a mid-term and final report on their Activity.
 You can download the report templates below, which may be subject to minor changes.

-Friendship Grants Monitoring and Evaluation Guidance Note – [PDF 150 KB] | [Word 170 KB]
+Friendship Grants Monitoring and Evaluation Guidance Note [PDF 150 KB] | [Word 170 KB]